dcsndevs/exam-practice/README.md

 ![username input](documentation/user-input.png)

 ### Subjects:
-There are currently subjects on offering the website application, namely English, Mathematics and Government.
+There are currently subjects offering the website application, namely English, Mathematics and Government.

 ![subjects](documentation/subjects.png)

 ### Timer:
-A timer is activated when an practice sessions starts.
+A timer is activated when a practice session starts.
 This helps the user to simulate real exam conditions.

 ![timer](documentation/timer.png)